 Chapel Hall is a magnificent example of Greek Revival architecture.
 Its preservation serves as a tribute, not only to the fine quality of the architectural and aesthetic traditions of pre-Civil War America, but also a testament to the high priority that education was given by the citizens of that time.
-FSC is proud to continue to serve as a space where community, unity and education can thrive in Western Delaware County.
+FSC is proud to continue to serve as a space where community, unity and education can thrive in the Western Catskills.

 Part of the Franklin Stage Company’s dual mission is to preserve and maintain our magnificent home, Chapel Hall.
 From its beginnings, FSC has steadily chosen restoration projects to equally address safety, comfort and historic preservation, while continuing to provide an open public space with its theatrical and visual arts presentations and partnerships with the Franklin Farmers’ Market and community at large.

 Support These Important 2020 Chapel Hall Restoration Projects:

 - PORCH PROJECT—Removal and replacement, including painting, of current porch deck and subfloor, inclusive of 810 square feet.
 The entire expanse of the porch will be removed and a new subfloor, waterproofing, flashing and an entirely new deck will be installed.
 This work will be partially funded by the generous support of the A. Lindsay and Olive B. O’Connor Foundation of Hobart, NY and the George and Margaret Mee foundation.
 The work will be performed by Georgia Construction LLC